dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog/index.md

 First we should do some basic setup steps.

-🚀 You should start from your react+redux+starter from the [redux workshop](../workshops/redux) or you can grab the **with_redux** branch from the [js-react-starter](https://github.com/dartmouth-cs52/js-react-starter).
-Do the usual: create your own repo and change the remote.
+🚀 You should start from your react+redux+starter from the [redux short assignment](../sa/redux).
+Do the usual: create your own repo and pull from the redux SA remote.

 🚀 Webpack.
 When a route reloads to an error webpack-dev-server needs to know that it should always serve up our app from index.html even when we end up asking it for another route.